Controversy-Loving Derick Dillard Doesn’t Seem to Know When to Stop on Twitter

 And how he keeps going after Jazz Jennings.

-The attack came seemingly out of nowhere, and surprised fans since both he and Jazz are stars of shows on TLC.
-We're not sure how many people were actually surprised that he doesn't support transgender people (his and the Duggars' faith has always been, uh, "conservative" at best).
-But people were surprised that he was so willing to go after his own network.
+We’re not sure how many people were actually surprised that he doesn’t support transgender people (his and the Duggars’ faith has always been, uh, “conservative” at best).
+But people were surprised that he was so willing to go after his own network… for the first time, anyway.
 Does he not want that TLC check?
 Does he not remember how the Duggar family was briefly reduced to asking their fans for donations after 19 Kids and Counting was canceled?

 He tried to retract the statement a bit after fans got mad — but he only did even more damage.
 “I want to be clear.
 I have nothing against him,” he wrote, further misgendering Jazz, who, just to be clear, is a girl whether she’s transgender or cisgender.
 “I only have issue (sic) with the words and definitions being propagated here.”

 On Nov.
 12, it was revealed that Derick was fired from Counting On as a result of his comments, and then his wife’s cousin, Amy Duggar, said fans should be “compassionate” towards him.
 She took to Twitter and wrote, “You might not agree with someone or their lifestyle but you SHOULD be compassionate and show God’s love regardless to everyone.”
 Yeah… not when this dude is literally bullying a young girl online.
 Maybe he should have shown more compassion towards her? #JustSayin’